Collabios Logo

 The personal finance niche has exploded in influencer marketing value, driven by a generation that learned about investing from TikTok and YouTube rather than traditional financial advisors.
 FinTok and FinTube creators command some of the highest per-post rates in the industry because their audiences are educated, high-intent, and willing to spend on financial products.

-Average CPMs (cost per thousand impressions) in the finance niche run 2-3x higher than lifestyle categories because the customer lifetime value for financial products -- banking apps, investment platforms, insurance, crypto services -- is enormously high.
+Average CPMs (cost per thousand impressions) in the finance niche tend to run well above lifestyle categories because the customer lifetime value for financial products -- banking apps, investment platforms, insurance, crypto services -- is enormously high.
 A single customer acquired through an influencer campaign might generate hundreds or thousands of euros in revenue over their lifetime.

 Engagement rates on finance content vary by platform.
-On YouTube, where long-form educational content thrives, finance creators see average view-through rates of 45-55%, indicating highly engaged audiences.
-On Instagram and TikTok, where finance content tends to be shorter and more tip-oriented, engagement rates average 3.9%.
+On YouTube, where long-form educational content thrives, finance creators tend to see high view-through rates, indicating highly engaged audiences.
+On Instagram and TikTok, where finance content tends to be shorter and more tip-oriented, engagement is typically solid.

 The regulatory environment adds complexity -- financial promotion regulations in the EU and UK require specific disclaimers and restrict certain claims.
 But brands that navigate compliance properly find that influencer marketing delivers their lowest cost-per-acquisition of any channel.
 The key is partnering with creators who genuinely understand financial concepts rather than lifestyle influencers doing one-off finance promotions.